Isaac-Barnard/United-Nations-Project/README.md

 ## SetUp
-Setting up the repo is pretty easy.
+Setting up the repo is pretty easy:
-1. Clone the repo.
+1. Clone the repo
 2. Go to the folder:
 `cd un_project/`
 3. In that folder set up the database by importing/creating all the data by running: